 - Heliotrope In Victorian symbology it represented ‘devoted attachment‘

 - Horses have been associated with power and vitality since the earliest times.
-Shown on a headstone it could represent that the family owned racehorses.
-It can also be a symbol of a farmer if associated with other tools of the trade.
+It can also represent the long journey to heaven.
+Shown on a headstone it could also represent that the family owned racehorses or another trade associated with horses such as a farmer or blacksmith.
 In medieval times a horse with rider was used to show the dual nature of Jesus.
 Together they were one entity, but the horse represented the human aspect of Jesus and the rider His divine nature

 - Hourglass represents time draining away, or winged ‘time flies’